🛌 Sleeps 2 adults, 2 children | 🛁 Hot Tub | 🚀 Children Welcome | 🥂 Weekends from £400 (min 2 night stay) | Ideal for Romantic Weekends

 - 2-night weekend stays from £400 (high season)

 - A luxury lodge set in eight acres of unique countryside on a Sussex glamping site run by husband and wife, Sarah and Christopher

 - Part of Swallowtail Hill, a 40-acre stunning farm (run entirely for conservation), with six unique glamping properties you can weekend in

-- 6 miles from the historic town of Rye and under 2 hours from London
+- 6 miles from the historic town of Rye, only 35 mins from Hastings (be sure to visit Hastings Old Town) and under 2 hours from London

 - You can order a range of grocery boxes and picnic lunches with locally-sourced goods in advance of your stay